dobosiati/neovim/README.md

 # neovim
 My neovim setup

-Required to install the latest neovim!
+Required to install the latest neovim and intelephense!

 Install on Linux:
 1. Clone the repo down to a ~/.config/nvim folder